sbormann/ioBroker.iqontrol/README.md

 Optional you can define the following states:
 * HUE: number - color of the light
+* SATURATION: number - saturation of the light (from white to pure color)
 * CT: number - color-temperature of the light
 * POWER: number - power-consumption that will be displayed in small in the upper right corner - but only, if CT is not specified (otherwise CT is displayed and POWER is ignored)